Blocking spammy caller names with VoIP.ms Call Hunting

 VoIP.ms has a pretty capable CallerID Filtering feature.
 You can filter on specific caller ID numbers, phone book groups, anonymous callers, calls that do not match the North American number format, STIR/SHAKEN attestation level, and wildcard patterns like area-code-ish blocks.

-VoIP.ms even has a blog post on stopping spam calls that frames call filtering around numbers, area codes, and anonymous caller status.
-In the same post, CNAM is described as a way to identify callers before picking up.
-The Caller ID wiki page also describes incoming Caller ID name lookup as an optional per-DID setting that can display a caller name for US and Canadian callers.
+VoIP.ms has CNAM support too, but as far as I can tell it is for displaying names, not filtering on them.
+Their blog post on stopping spam calls talks about filtering numbers, area codes, and anonymous callers, while describing CNAM as a way to identify callers before picking up.
+The Caller ID wiki page describes incoming Caller ID name lookup as an optional per-DID setting that can display a caller name for US and Canadian callers.

 There is also a VoIP.ms Community Forum thread where someone asked for exactly this: blocking repeated callers by CNAME/CNAM because the caller used a pile of different numbers.
 A VoIP.ms staff reply said the feature had been suggested before and that there was no ETA.